gardell/vHelix/README.md

 * In the box labeled 'MEL' enter the following code:

 Windows:
-loadPlugin "C:/<path-to-your-vHelix-plugin-mll-file>/vHelix-Project.mll"
+loadPlugin "C:/[path-to-your-vHelix-plugin-mll-file]/vHelix-Project.mll"

-Mac oS X:
+Mac OS X:
-loadPlugin "/Users/<path-to-your-vHelix-plugin-mll-file>/vHelix.bundle"
+loadPlugin "/Users/[path-to-your-vHelix-plugin-mll-file]/vHelix.bundle"

 Linux:
-loadPlugin "/home/<path-to-your-vHelix-plugin-mll-file>/libvHelix.so"
+loadPlugin "/home/[path-to-your-vHelix-plugin-mll-file]/libvHelix.so"

 * You can save the command entered into a script for easier loading in the future.
 Enter the code and then click 'File' > 'Save Script to Shelf...' in the 'Script Editor' window.